davidemerli/py-secretsanta/README.md

 Go to: `https://www.google.com/settings/security/lesssecureapps` while logged in.
 Then enable it with the switch button.

+You need to put your credentials in the `.env` file

 ## Template email

 You can personalize the emails by editing `mail-text.txt` file.